manuelnas/reddit-lite-take-home/README.md

 	- `enzyme`: Adds functionality to make testing React components and their output easier.
 Also allows for manipulation, traversing and in some ways simulating the runtime.
 	- `sinon`: Adds standalone spies, stubs and mocks to the existing functionality of chai (through the use of `sinon-chai`).
 - `axios`: An easy to use Promise based HTTP client that I've used for years.
+	- `axios-mock-adapter`: Helps with mocking axios calls for the purpose of testing.

 ## File/Folder structure